frankboyu/src_analysis/flux/README.md

 flux_hist_RUN.txt: root file containing a flux histogram of each run.
 Used by the simulation as the input flux.

-flux_total_TARGET.txt: the summed flux of each run
+flux_total_TARGET.txt: the summed flux of each run on the specified target.